-The Frederick Douglass Institutes of Pennsylvania’s State System of Higher Education offer teaching opportunities to graduate students in their final year who are pursuing careers as university faculty.
+The Frederick Douglass Institutes of Pennsylvania’s State System of Higher Education offer teaching opportunities to graduate students who are pursuing careers as university faculty and who are entering the final year of terminal degree and/or doctoral programs.

-Fellows will teach during the term of appointment, continue their research, and contribute to the life of the university.
-In addition fellows will receive mentorship and professional support from experienced faculty, helping them to prepare for academic careers and job searches.
+As a Frederick Douglass Scholars Fellow, scholars will teach and/or co-teach during the summer session(s) or full academic year (depending on term of appointment), continue their research, and contribute to the life of the university.
+Fellows will receive mentorship and professional support from experienced faculty, helping them to prepare for academic careers and job searches.
+Dates of employment vary among universities, but typically run during May – August 2018 for summer appointments, or August 2018 – May 2019 for full year appointments.

 Scholars will be compensated as adjunct faculty, according to the collective bargaining agreement.
 Faculty benefits (office space, computer and network access, and library privileges) are provided.
 Fellows may also receive assistance with housing and travel.